Moduli of weighted stable marked cubic surfaces: Compactifications of the moduli space of marked del Pezzo surfaces

-It is well-known that a marking of a del Pezzo surface $S$ of degree $9-n$ is equivalent to a construction of $S$ as the blowup of $n$ points in general position on $\bP^2$ \cite{demazureSeminaireSingularitesSurfaces1980}.
-By fixing the first 4 points at $(1:1:1)$, $(1:0:0)$, $(0:1:0)$, $(0:0:1)$, and scaling the coordinates of the remaining points, one obtains an open embedding of $Y(E_n)$ into $\bA^{2(n-4)}$ as the complement of finitely many hypersurfaces describing where the $n$ points in $\bP^2$ fail to be in general position.
-In particular, $Y(E_n)$ is a smooth, rational variety.
+It is well-known that a marking of a del Pezzo surface $S$ of degree $9-n$ is equivalent to a construction of $S$ as the blowup of $n$ ordered points in general position on $\bP^2$ \cite{demazureSeminaireSingularitesSurfaces1980}.
+This induces a labeling of the finitely many lines on the del Pezzo surface $S$, and vice-versa, thus we usually refer to a marked del Pezzo surface as a pair $(S,B=B_1 + \cdots + B_n)$, where $B$ is the labeled sum of the finitely many lines on $S$.
+For more details on markings of del Pezzo surfaces and their relationship to the $E_n$ lattice, we refer to the classical sources \cite{demazureSeminaireSingularitesSurfaces1980, maninCubicFormsAlgebra1986}.

-The universal family $(\cS,\cB) \to Y(E_n)$ is obtained by blowing up the $n$ sections of the trivial family $Y(E_n) \times \bP^2$ which give the $n$ points on $\bP^2$.
-For $n \leq 6$ the fiber of $\cB$ over a point $[S] \in Y(E_n)$ is the union of the finitely many lines on the del Pezzo surface $S$, now labeled according to the chosen blowup construction of $S$.
-(See \cite[Section 6.3]{hackingStablePairTropical2009} for more details.)